Beringer Tame Blog

-Convinced they're a phony amongst the 'real deal' they will push themselves to work longer and harder than their colleagues in order to measure up.
+Convinced they're a phoney amongst the 'real deal' they will push themselves to work longer and harder than their colleagues in order to measure up.
 They feel like they haven't earned their place (regardless of education, experience or expertise) so feel the need to prove themselves to others.

 Their insecurities will often cause work overload and can harm their mental health.

 Can feel shame if they take a long time to master a task as they judge their competence to be based on how easy they find something, not how much effort they've put in.
-As with a Perfectionist, they can set an impossibly high bar for themselves, however they will also judge themselves on getting something done first time.
+As with a Perfectionist, they can set an impossibly high bar for themselves, however, they will also judge themselves on getting something done the first time.
 They're very used to excelling without much effort, probably achieved very high grades in school/college/uni and dislike being offered help (and therefore avoid difficult tasks).

 Dislike asking for help in case others 'see through them' and will often refuse help when it is offered.